sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_dynamic_iframes/embedding_dynamic_iframes.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## A Quick Solution
+## A Quick (partial) Solution
 Duration: 20

-Since we are embedding content that is created in Sigma, it is not always possible to ensure that the Sigma content will "fit" inside a static iframes dimensions.
+Since we are embedding content that is created in Sigma, it is not always possible to ensure that the Sigma content will "fit" inside a static iframes dimensions, since the content may vary depending on use-case.

 Without control over the iframe's content, it's challenging to have a fully dynamic solution that adjusts to the exact height of the content every time.

-**Given the constraints, the most practical approach is to:**
+Given the initial constraint, one approach might be to:

 1: Set a default height for the iframe that should ideally fit most of the content you expect to embed.